Agrajaga/django-orm-watching-storage/README.md

 ```
 pip install -r requirements.txt
 ```
-Create a file `.env` and put sample database parameters in it:
+Create a file `.env` and put your database parameters in it:
 ```
 SC_DJANGO_HOST=<host>
 SC_DJANGO_PORT=<port>